mathilde-chenillot/mathilde-chenillot/README.md

 ### Hi there, I'm Mathilde 👋

-## FullStack JS React.js / Node.js Developper
+## FullStack JS Developer

-- 🐣 I’m doing an internship as a FullStack JS developer.
+- 🌱 I'm working for a Digital IT Services.
-- 🌱 I work for a catering company.
+- 🐶 I’m currently using Angular, Ionic angular, TypeScript, flutter, C#, PSQL.
-- 🐶 I’m currently using JavaScript, AdonisJS (Node framework), TypeScript, MySQL, SCSS, Playwright (test), Pipedrive (CRM) and Redis.
+- 🐣 I did a 6 month internship as a FullStack JS developer with Javascript Vanilla, AdonisJS (Node framework), TypeScript, MySQL, SCSS, Playwright (test), Pipedrive (CRM) and Redis.
 - 💌 How to reach me: mathilde.chenillot@gmail.com

 ### For more information about me :